Tidal Disruptions of Main Sequence Stars -- V. The Varieties of Disruptions: Circularized Total Disruptions

 The situation for empty loss-cone evolution is different.
 The rate of rapidly-circularizing total disruptions is an even smaller fraction of all total disruptions so long as $\physrad$ is significantly greater than $R_{\rm circ}$.
-The only avenue to a rapid circularization event is through the $\sim 10\%$ probability channel provided by the tail of the stellar scattering angular momentum exchange distribution \cite{Weissbein2017}.
+The only avenue to a rapid circularization event is through the $\sim 10\%$\footnote{Even for the 10\% that are strongly deflected, the relative rates of capture, circularized and common are still approximately those given in Figure~ \ref{fig:eventrates}.} probability channel provided by the tail of the stellar scattering angular momentum exchange distribution \citep{Weissbein2017}.

 However, $\physrad \sim R_{\rm circ}$ when $M_{\rm BH} \gtrsim 5 \times 10^6$, so that the change in angular momentum required to take a star from its last value of $L$ for a partial disruption to $\leq L_{\rm circ}$ might be $ \ll \Lphysr$.
 For these higher-mass black holes, provided $-\Delta L_* < L_* - L_{\rm dc}$, empty loss-cone evolution leads almost exclusively to circularized total disruptions, modulo an exception to be discussed in \S~\ref{sec:un}.
 Of course, when $L_* < L_{\rm dc}$, even slow angular momentum evolution ultimately leads to capture rather than total disruption.